PhoenixPan/PracticalDataScience/Week1.md

 1. Training set: Building model for prediction);
 2. Testing set: Test the model, be aware of overfitting.
 Use testing set for trainging only if you have validation set;
 3. Validation set (optional): To validate your model at the end, not used for training

-Apply to test set for only one time.
+Apply to the validation set (testing set if it's abscent) for only one time.
 Otherwise, we are using the test set to train the model.